kekyo/GitReader/README.md

   * Improved performance for working directory traverser. (#16)
   * Fixed raise MAE on access F# library on Release building.
     * This could occur when functions are automatically inlined at F# compile time.
+  * We do not think it is a problem since it was a short period of time, but please note that there is a disruptive change in the working directory related API that was added in 1.11.0.
 * 1.11.0:
   * Added worktree accessor.
   * Added index (working directory) information accessor.